Lyle-Lyle/letty-survey/README.md

 ![Issues](https://img.shields.io/github/issues/Lyle-Lyle/letty-survey)

 ## Project Overview 📖
-This project is a demonstration of the work I did during my internship.
+This project is a demonstration of the work I did during my work.
 It is a low-code survey creation platform, serving as a sub-module of the company's marketing platform.
-This project only shows the core features of the low-code survey editor, since the original project I got involved in the company is not open-sourced yet.
+This project only shows the core features of the low-code survey editor.
 The primary function of this platform is to help users create surveys more easily and quickly through a visual interface.
-Additionally, it includes features such as saving surveys as favorites, moving surveys to the trash, and survey analytics.
+Additionally, it includes features such as saving surveys as favourites, moving surveys to the trash, and survey analytics.
 The collected survey data is presented in charts for easy visualization and analysis.

 ## Features ✨

-- surveys management(Creat, edit, Update, delete), surveys list page, starred survey page, trash bin page
+- surveys management(Create, edit, Update, delete), surveys list page, starred survey page, trash bin page
+- statistics based on responses
 - low-code editor, drag-and-drop components
-- statistics based on responses
+  - Top Tool Bar
+    - edit title
+    - delete
+    - hide
+    - lock
+    - copy & paste
-- basic user login and sign up feature
+    - move up & down
+    - undo & reset
+    - save & publish

+Left panel:
+- components list
+- Drag-and-Drop compoents
+- Layers list
+- Drag-and-Drop Sorting
+- double click to edit
+- hide
+- lock

+Canvas:
+Y-Axis Scrolling
+Drag-and-Drop Sorting
+shortcuts
+  ○ delete backspace
+  ○ up
+  ○ down
+  ○ c + c, v
+  ○ c + z, c + s + z
+  ○ c + s

+right panel:
+- edit properties
+- settings

 ## Demo Screenshots 📸
 All the data I used in the demostration is from simulation data generator Mock.js(https://github.com/nuysoft/Mock).
 I also included that program in this project, feel free to check.